 The swimming pool opened in 1954 with much celebration.
 Given to the town by the MDC, it was located at the High School end of the Pine Grove (see July 2007 photo above).
-It was a hub of summer recreational activity, offering swimming lessons for children, time for adults-only swims, and a scenic
+It was a hub of summer recreational activity, offering swimming lessons for children, time for adults-only swims, and a scenic picnic area in the Pine Grove for families to gather.
+High repair costs due to lack of maintenance and dwindling attendance led to the pool's closure in 2008 and it was finally demolished in 2014.

 Goodale Park is a unique park in West Boylston, not only because it is the town's first park but also because of the very important role it has played in the town's history.
 During World War I, it was used as a drill field by the Massachusetts State Guard.
 Over the years, many town events and celebrations have been held here, including the town's Centennial and Bicentennial celebrations in 1908 and 2008.
 Fourth of July celebrations, which used to last three days drawing people from miles away, were held here and still are.
-33 During the summer, band concerts and other cultural events continue to be held here.
+During the summer, band concerts and other cultural events continue to be held here.